AnaFilipaMartelo/Challenge14/README.md

 <img src="Images/cumulative_returns_plot_tune1.png" alt="Classification Report - tune 1" width="400" height="300">

-Increasing the training window made the trading algorithm perform worse.
+Increasing the training window to 8 months made the trading algorithm perform worse.
 One possible reason is overfitting.
 With a larger training window, the model might start capturing not only the genuine market trends but also short-term fluctuations, irregularities, or noise.
 As a result, the model might become overly sensitive to the specific historical data in the training window, leading to overfitting.

 - Second tuning: Tune the trading algorithm by adjusting the SMA input features